 Elynne Mitchell's "The Silver Brumby" series is rife with this trope.
 The first and most obvious example is Thowra, the eponymous "silver brumby".
 As a result of his coat colour -ordinarily cream coloured, but turning a paler 'silver' sheen in winter- Thowra finds himself the envy of rival stallions and hunted by humans who desire such a handsome horse.
 Given that your average brumby can be varying shades of brown, grey and black, Thowra is a VERY rare horse indeed.
 Other protagonists (and other important characters) of the series also have special attention given to their coats- notably, Thowra's own daughter, Kunama, who is also 'silver'; Socks, a black brumby with four white feet, and the brumbies of the night, who are milk-white with red eyes.

-In A Song of Ice and Fire, Daenerys owns three dragons, who are each a different color.
-Drogon, the strongest and biggest of the three, is black and red.
+In A Song of Ice and Fire, black dragons are always the strongest.
+Balerion the Black Dread is the largest dragon in Westerosi history.
+Daenerys owns three dragons, who are each a different color.
+Drogon, the strongest and biggest of the three, is black with red accents.

 Live Action TV